Is It Dementia, Parkinson’s… or Lyme Disease?

 Why Diagnosis Requires a Broader View

 Lyme disease does not always follow a predictable course.
-Symptoms may shift, overlap, and evolve.
+Symptoms may shift, overlap, and evolve across systems.

-When neurologic symptoms do not fit neatly into a single diagnosis, it may be helpful to step back and consider whether multiple systems are involved.
+When neurologic symptoms do not fit neatly into a single diagnosis, it may be helpful to step back and consider whether multiple systems are involved and whether an infectious contributor has been adequately evaluated.

-This broader perspective is explored in Why Lyme disease tests the limits of medicine.
+This broader perspective is explored in Lyme disease symptoms guide.

 Clinical Takeaway